What is liability shift in payments?

 What is a payment liability shift?

 Nowadays, if you, the merchant, don’t support EMV chip technology – and a fraudulent transaction occurs using an EMV-enabled card – the liability shifts from the card issuer to you.
-Alternatively, if you do support EMV – but the card issuer doesn’t issue EMV-enabled cards – the liability remains with the card issuer.
+Alternatively, if you do support EMV chip – but the card issuer doesn’t issue EMV-enabled cards – the liability remains with the card issuer.

 The payment liability shift is intended to incentivize your business to adopt more secure payment processing technologies and reduce fraud.